mj3b/rgds-ai-governance/docs/client-one-pager-what-ai-will-not-do.md

 AI outputs:

-- are not evidence of record by default
+- are **not** evidence of record by default
-- do not replace source documents or primary data
+- do **not** replace source documents, data, or reports
-- cannot satisfy regulatory or quality requirements on their own
+- cannot independently satisfy regulatory or quality requirements

-AI outputs may support analysis, but must always be evaluated against authoritative sources.
+AI may **support analysis**, but authoritative evidence remains human-reviewed source material.

 ---